 I started blogging in October 2017, so I’ve been blogging for just over a year and a half.
-While I try not to pay much attention to stats, I noticed a pattern last summer and I’m wondering if it will repeat this summer.
+While I try not to pay much attention to stats, I noticed a seasonal blog traffic pattern last summer and I’m wondering if it will repeat this summer.
 I’m much less interested in the numbers themselves than in any patterns they might reveal about the blogging world.

 Last year my number of visitors and views decreased during the summer.
 This year, I noticed a drop in my own stats in June, but I also got the sense that there were fewer people actively posting in the blogosphere in general last month.

 One potential reason for seasonal blog traffic changes is what’s happening on the blog itself.
 When I had my summer drop last year I was consistently posting an average of just over one post per day, so that didn’t seem to account for the change.
 It’s possible that there was a difference in the popularity of the posts themselves, but it seems like a bit of an odd pattern if that were the reason.